 Bonus tip: You could create a dummy Instagram account and set it to private.
 Now you can post your new post first on your dummy account and see how it looks!
 See if the caption is good, if the picture (or video) is looking good, and if it looks good on your feed.

-Since this year, Instagram allows businesses to schedule their posts.
+Since around 2018, Instagram allows businesses to schedule their posts.

 Before that, people needed to do it by getting push notifications on placing time!